TALK TO SALES

 • Tax advantages: Their employer contributions are tax-deductible and free from payroll and social security taxes.

-• Cost control: HRA funds stay with the employer, even if the employee leaves the company, and allowance money is only released when employees are approved for a qualified healthcare expense.
+• Cost control: HRA funds stay with the employer, even if the employee leaves the company, and they only pay out allowance money when employers approve and verify a qualified healthcare expense.

-• Employee empowerment: Employees take greater control over their healthcare, creating better benefits engagement.
+• Employee empowerment: Employees control their healthcare coverage, creating better benefits engagement.

 Integrated HRA

 Like other HRAs, integrated HRAs are employer-funded only.
-The allowance amount is unlimited, so your clients have the freedom to customize the benefit, including how much allowance they want to offer, what expenses they will reimburse, and how much money a specific employee class will receive.
+There is no minimum or maximum contribution limit, so your clients can customize the benefit, including how much allowance they want to offer, what expenses they will reimburse, and how much money a specific employee class will receive.

 With an integrated HRA, a broker's job remains the same.
 Simply work with your client and insurance carrier to find the best group health insurance policy for them and their business.

-If your client wants to enhance their policy by offering employees an extra benefit, recommend an integrated HRA through PeopleKeep to help bridge the gaps.
+If your client wants to enhance their policy by offering employees an extra benefit, recommend a GCHRA through PeopleKeep to help bridge the gaps.

 Conclusion

 Creating and growing a robust insurance book of business should always be top of mind for successful insurance brokers.
-As your insurance company continues to expand, staying up to date on benefits like HRAs puts your clients in a better position when choosing the best health plan for their organization.
+As your insurance company continues to expand, staying updated on alternative benefits like HRAs puts your clients in a better position when choosing the best health plan for their organization.